Example data frame 'mydata' with columns:

 abline(0, 0, lty = 3, lwd = 2)

-# 5. Addressing non-linear age effect
+# 5. Addressing non-linear age and nodes effects

 df$agec <- (df$age <= 40) + 2 * (df$age > 40 & df$age <= 60) + 3 * (df$age > 60)